- User Data Profiles

 - Spell Checker

-This guide describes how to deploy JxBrowser within your Java application via Java Web Start, Java Applet, or as a regular Java desktop application.
+This guide describes how to deploy JxBrowser within your Java application.

 Java Desktop Application

 JxBrowser can be used in a cross-desktop Java application like any other standard Java library.
 All you need to do is to include the required JxBrowser JAR files and the license file into your Java application classpath.

 JxBrowser can be used in a Citrix environment with Windows Server 2008 R2 and higher.